| Barwon-Darling River|| |

 Stage 2 recovering - de-escalated from Stage 4 critical to Stage 3 severe on 23 March 2020 and then to Stage 2 on 1 May 2020.

-- Allocations announced on 1 July 2020, A and B class pumping triggers have been met in sections of the river in September 2020.
+- Allocations announced on 1 July 2020, A and B class pumping triggers were met in sections of the river in September 2020, but return to no or low flows since October.

 - Allocations announced on 1 July 2019, but water unable to be pumped by irrigators until temporary water restrictions were lifted in late February 2020 above Culgoa junction and 6 March below Culgoa junction.